sakeena81/week-2-challenge-MSQL/README.md

 Furthermore to create a ERD diagram to display the relationship between the 4 tables

 #WHAT WENT WELL?
-Creating a database, and tables was a straightfoward task.
+Creating a database, and tables was a straightforward task.

 Furthermore having lots of previous screenshots, and notes of my own work, helped me to remember many of the processes involved in keepinmg to the logic of Mysql.